NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 ```
 The `Vector3` object stores the size of the computational cell in each of the three coordinate directions.
 This is a 2d computational cell in *x* and *y* where the *z* direction has size 0.

 Next we add the waveguide.
 Most commonly, the device structure is specified by a set of [`GeometricObject`s](../Python_User_Interface/#geometricobject) stored in the `geometry` object.
-Here, we do:

 ```py
 geometry = [mp.Block(mp.Vector3(1e20, 1, 1e20),